By Claire Bacon, ACN, CNC

 Histamine locks into the receptors in the mucus membranes.
 If the allergens affect your nose, histamine will prompt the nasal membranes to produce more mucus.
 If the allergens affect your throat, your eyes, or your gut, you may experience a variety of symptoms in different ways.
 Allergy testing may reveal clues to how you can best approach managing histamines.

-Why Does My Body Produce So Much Histamine?
+Why Does My Body Make So Much Histamine?

 Levels of histamine in the body shift based on the speed at which your body processes it.
 Eating a high-histamine food (or more than one of these foods at the same time) may be enough to cause symptoms one day, but may not be enough to do so on a different day.
 Therefore, we have to think in terms of “have you had an inflammatory week” versus “did you have an inflammatory meal?”
 You could say, the inflammation bioaccumulates.